IkwukaCySec/cybersecurity_labs/bincom_academy/0x02-web_app_and_endpoint_security/README.md

 ## Lessons Learned

-WAFs like ModSecurity are effective for blocking common attacks with simple rules.
+WAFs like ModSecurity are effectiive for blocking common attacks with simple rules.
 PrestaShop hardening requires checklist-driven approach to cover modules, permissions, and endpoints.

+## PrestaShop Deployment & Assessment
+- Docker Compose used for clean deployment
+- Manual install completed at /install
+- Checklist completed and attack simulated (XSS in contact form)

 **References:** OWASP Top 10, PrestaShop docs, ModSecurity guide.